oookoook/spider-trait-database/docs/api.md

   * `frequency` - Relative frequency of occurrence.
   * `sampleSize` - Total number of observations per record.
   * `treatment` - Treatment conditions if applicable.
   * `eventDate` - Temporal specification of the record.
-Consists of the following parts:
+It consists of the following parts:

     * `text` - original value as provided in the dataset.
 Maps to the `date` column in [the template](template.md).
     * `start` - parsed beginning of the event.